multidest/firebase-deploy/README.md

 ```

 ## Notes
 This repo is taken from [Deploy to Firebase](https://github.com/john-pickett/firebase-deploy) by [John Pickett](https://github.com/john-pickett) with only some minor edits.
 His repo works great, but I needed to be able to deploy to Firebase hosting and functions together.
 Thanks to John for the original repo.
+And also taken from doonstore to add typescript support.